10 Scary Good Utah Haunted Houses

 If You’re Not Scared of Cannibals: Haunted Forest

-Cletus Snodgrass and his family made the trek out west with the pioneers in 1848.
-Settling on the shores of Utah Lake, Cletus became known for his moonshine.
-His secret ingredient––human blood.
-As a result, legend claims that Cletus’s son Otis grew up with a vampiric thirst for blood.
+Legend has it a Louisianan man named Cletus Snodgrass and his family made the trek out west with the pioneers in 1848 in search of a place to sell his famous bootlegger moonshine.
+His secret ingredient?
+Human blood.
+Settling near the Utah Lake in area called Nutty Putty Creek, Cletus would often butch drunk customers and harvest their blood—perhaps ingraining a sanguine vampiric thirst in his son Otis.
 Although the Snodgrass family died long ago, rumor has it that Otis still haunts the surrounding forest of his childhood home, trying to satisfy his thirst via unsuspecting visitors to the Haunted Forest.

 6000 W. 6400 North, American Fork